WTTJ/dot_dotjs-website/SpeakerGuidelines.md

 * We'll completely break the "No Stage" rule of JSConf and have a *spectacular* stage instead (http://dotjs.eu/venue)
 * The audience will be fully focused on the speaker (laptops will be allowed in the 1st floor but won't be practical)
 * We'll have a single track, so relatively few speakers (we had to turn down a lot of good proposals)
+* Talks will be shorter: 20 minutes + 5 minutes of questions

 ### 2. Understand your audience